congz007/light_project/ms/cover.md

 We found a negative relationship between LMA and the effects of ALAN.
 Our study suggests that ALAN might have complex and species-specific impacts on the understory ecosystem.

-How is this contribution of interest to a broad audience.

 Artificial light at night (ALAN), a leading contributor to light pollution, has been showed one unavoidable ecological factor.
 Our study focuses on the effect of ALAN on understory ecosystem, and thus it targets many of plant ecologists and environmental conservation managers.